CazB67/basketball-stats/README.md

 A MERN application that logs an individual's basketball stats

 ## Description
 BASKETBALL STATS is where you can record your performance, recognise your strengths and weaknesses; and view your progress over time.
 Use BASKETBALL STATS to be the best player you can be!
 A user can log points, fouls, assists, rebounds, steals and game time.
 Once the game is over they are able to view their stats graphically in a table and/or donut charts.
+This application uses Mongodb, Express, React, Node, React-Bootstrap, d3 for charts and Passport for authentication.

 ![Last Commit](https://img.shields.io/github/last-commit/cazb67/basketball-stats) ![Top Language](https://img.shields.io/github/languages/top/cazb67/basketball-stats)) ![GitHub repo size](https://img.shields.io/github/repo-size/cazb67/basketball-stats))